a-sync/game-server-watcher/README.md

    * configurable field & order to sort by
    * max length for player names & nr of players
  * custom embed fields for discord
- * configurable timezone for graph x-axis
+ * _configurable timezone for graph x-axis_
  * refresh on reaction
  * watched players (notify when a watched player enters/leaves the server)
- * detect server restart, notify when player number crosses a threshold
+ * detect when the server goes offline, notify when player number crosses a threshold
  * bot commands (reinit message, cleanup, start/stop, configure)
  * more integrations: slack, ms teams, twillio (email, sms)
- * web ui to manage & configure the servers and bots
+ * _web ui to manage & configure the servers and bots_
- * put custom information in the channel name (online status indicator, number of players, map)
+ * put custom information in the channel name or bot status (online status indicator, number of players, map)
  * github action workflows to deploy to other cloud providers (azure, aws, etc.)

 **[Back to top](#table-of-contents)**